peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 * `DispositionBuilder​(String type) DispositionBuilder`<br>
  Initializes a new instance of the DispositionBuilder class.
 * `String getDispositionType()`<br>
- Gets this value's disposition type, such value, such as "inline" or "attachment".
+ Gets this value's disposition type, such as "inline" or "attachment".
 * `boolean isMultipart()`<br>
  Deprecated.
 Irrelevant for content dispositions; will be removed in the future.